brycedrennan/time-guardian/README.md

  - [x] use window map to mask the screenshot (to ignore things like the background, dock, menu bar, etc)
  - [x] only save screenshots if there was a change from the previous screenshot
  - [x] extract per-window images
+ - [x] create function that collects currently running processes and their full paths
  - [ ] create description of each window using LLM on each window image that had changes
- - [ ] create function that collects currently running processes and their full paths
-   - [ ] collect: application name, window title, window_id, process_id, process path,content description, task type, etc
  - [ ] collect all the descriptions and send them to LLM for normalization and summarization
  - [ ] implement activity categorization (work, entertainment, productivity, etc)
  - [ ] implement idle time detection and handling